Calculations Behind The Historic Category Feature

 Once insights is clicked, Rocket taps millions of data points for market data on the Amazon store to generate a card about that specific category.
 This card includes Amazon category statistics, growth over time, an overview, insights, and the category graph.

 Each of these datapoints are aggregates of collected market data.
 Below is a description of how these are calculated, such that Rocket users can best understand how the data is sourced.
-If you are not yet a Rocket owner, but you would like to access these analytics yourself, you can get your copy here.
+If you are not yet a Rocket owner, but you would like to access these analytics yourself,

 Calculations

 For each of the calculations above, rocket pulls many data points and compiles them to produce a meaningful metric.
-It’s important to note that Rocket only pulls data from a category’s bestseller lists, in order to show authors the tactics used by the most popular books in that category.
+It’s important to note that Rocket only pulls data from a category’s bestseller lists, in order to show authors the tactics used by the most popular

 Statistic Boxes